 One story that stood out to me was about a hanging that took place on the Castle walls.
 28 young boys aged 12-15 were kidnapped by King John and allowed to live within the castles however after a while, their fathers were disobedient.
 The children were then hung slowly over the ramparts where their bodies were then left and not to be touched.
 The corpses were left so long that they rotted, fell to the ground and eventually decayed and were covered by the ground.
 It is believed you can still sometimes hear their cries and smell the rotting flesh.

 Overall, we had a great time with the Original Nottingham Ghost Walk.
 The stories were fun, entertaining but also informational and our host for the night was great.
 If you’re ever in Nottingham, I highly recommend checking it out.
-You can book tickets online on their Facebook page and website or you can turn up on the night and pay in cash.
+(Whilst there you should also check out George’s Great British Kitchen and 200 Degrees Coffee) You can book tickets online on their Facebook page and website or you can turn up on the night and pay in cash.
 I would recommend booking for the Halloween Saturday walk though as even on a normal night the tour can be pretty popular.
 Tickets are £6 for adults, £3 for children and £15 for a family ticket.